askui/askui/docs/docs/general/02-Components/AskUI-Runner.md

 * Install the **AskUI Controller** with the [AskUI Installer](../01-Getting%20Started/Installing%20AskUI/getting-started.md) first.
 * Then switch into the [AskUI Development Environment (ADE)](AskUI-Development-Environment.md) by executing the command `askui-shell` in CMD.

-### `Askui-StartRunner` Command
+### `AskUI-StartRunner` Command
-The `Askui-StartRunner` command starts the AskUI Runner.
+The `AskUI-StartRunner` command starts the AskUI Runner.
 This function accepts several parameters, which you can find [here](AskUI-Development-Environment.md#askui-runner-management).